stuerp/foo_vis_spectrum_analyzer/README.md

 v0.11.0.0-alpha1, 2026-04-xx

 - New: The number of decimals used by the X-axis labels can be configured.
+- Changed: Saves the settings as a JSON object.
+  - The component will keep reading presets files from v0.10.0.0 and older.
+But going forward, all new settings will only be saved in the new format.
 - Changed: Builds with Visual Studio 2026.

 You can read the full history [here](docs/History.md).